zythelia/theorist/README.md

 ## Installation

 1. **Get the Model**
-   - Get the Roblox model, or download the VS Code in Theorist.Luau.
+   - Get the Roblox model, or download the Code in Theorist.Luau.

 2. **Import into Studio**
-   - Insert the model into your Studio project.
+   - Insert the model into your Studio project, or make a script called Theorist and paste the code.

 3. **Require the Module**
    - In any script where you want to use Theorist: